Stock events for Dorchester Minerals LP (DMLP)

 Overview of Dorchester Minerals LP’s business

-Dorchester Minerals, L.P. is a publicly traded partnership that acquires, owns, and administers producing and non-producing mineral, royalty, and leasehold interests in oil and natural gas properties across the United States.
-The company operates in the Energy sector, specifically in the Oil & Gas Exploration and Production industry.
-DMLP's asset-light business model generates revenue from royalty properties income and net profits interests, which are fixed percentages of gross revenue from oil and gas sales.
+Dorchester Minerals LP (DMLP) is a publicly traded limited partnership that acquires, owns, and administers producing and non-producing crude oil and natural gas mineral, royalty, overriding royalty, net profits, and leasehold interests.
+The company operates in the Energy sector, specifically in the Oil, Gas and Consumable Fuels industry, generating revenue from royalties and net profits interests derived from the production of oil and natural gas by third-party operators.

 DMLP’s Geographic footprint